chris1111/Wimlib-Imagex-Package/README.md

 - Special thanks to ➤ [Homebrew](https://formulae.brew.sh/formula/wimlib) for Wimlib formulae

 ### Now you can create Windows 11 USB disk in macOS
+- SIP Security and Gatekeeper must be disable

 ### How its work VIDEO: ⬇︎